FengNg22/FengNg22/README.md

 - 👋 Hi, I’m @FengNg22
-- 👀 I’m interested in data analysis.
+- 👀 I’m interested in code design and analysis
-- 🌱 I’m currently learning SQL, Tableau, and Python.
+- 🌱 I’m currently learning SQL and Python.
 - 💞️ I’m looking to continuous learning and improve together.
 - 📫 Do feel free to reach me at wfengng@gmail.com